BetterMoneyLabs/chaincash/contracts/offchain/basis.md

  behaves honestly.
 The design is trying to minimize trust in tracker.
 For example, a tracker cant redeem IOU notes made to other parties, as they are signed, and the signature is check in redemption on-chain contract.
 If tracker is disappearing, after some period last tracker state snapshot committed on-chain becomes redeemable without it.
 If tracker is starting censoring notes associated with a public key, by not including them into on-chain update, it is still possible to redeem them.
-There could be different improvements to the tracker design, see "Future Extensions" section,
+There could be different improvements to the tracker design, see "Future Extensions" section.
+*

 ## Basis Contract